Dude, Where's My Car?

 Dude, Where's My Car? is a 2000 American stoner comedy film directed by Danny Leiner.
 The film stars Ashton Kutcher and Seann William Scott as two best friends who find themselves unable to remember where they parked their vehicle after a night of recklessness, ultimately uncovering a conspiracy that threatens the universe.
 Supporting cast members include Kristy Swanson, Jennifer Garner, Marla Sokoloff, and Mary Lynn Rajskub.

-Though the film was panned by most critics, it was a box office success for 20th Century Fox and has managed to achieve a cult status.
+Though the film was panned by most critics, it was a box office success for 20th Century Fox.
 The film's title became a minor pop-culture saying, and was commonly reworked in various pop-cultural contexts during the 2000s.

 Plot

 Best friends and roommates Jesse Montgomery III and Chester Greenburg awaken with hangovers and no memory of the previous night.
-The answering machine contains an angry message from their twin girlfriends, Wilma and Wanda, as to their whereabouts.
-The two also learn that they have almost been fired from their pizza delivery jobs, and they discover that the cabinets in their kitchen are full of containers of pudding.
-They emerge from their home to find Jesse's car missing (leading to the titular question) and, with it, their girlfriends' first anniversary presents.
+The answering machine contains an angry question from their twin girlfriends, Wilma and Wanda, as to their whereabouts.
+The two also learn that they have almost been fired from their pizza delivery jobs, and that the cabinets in their kitchen are full of containers of pudding.
+They emerge from their home to find Jesse's car missing and, with it, their girlfriends' first anniversary presents.
 Because the girls have promised them a "special treat", which Jesse and Chester take to mean sexual intercourse, the boys desperately begin retracing their steps in an attempt to discover where they left the car.

-Along the way, they encounter a transgender stripper, a belligerent speaker box operator at a Chinese restaurant's drive-through, two tattoos they discover on each other's backs, UFO cultists led by Zoltan (who later hold the twins hostage), a Cantonese-speaking Chinese tailor, the Zen-minded Nelson and his cannabis-loving dog Jackal, beautiful Christie Boner, her aggressive jock boyfriend Tommy and his friends, two hard-nosed police detectives, and a reclusive French ostrich farmer named Pierre.
+Along the way, they encounter a transgender stripper, a belligerent speaker box operator at a Chinese restaurant's drive-through, two tattoos on each other's backs, UFO cultists led by Zoltan (who later hold the twins hostage), a Cantonese-speaking Chinese tailor, the Zen-minded Nelson and his cannabis-loving dog Jackal, beautiful Christie Boner, her aggressive jock boyfriend Tommy and his friends, two hard-nosed police detectives, and a reclusive French ostrich farmer named Pierre.
 They also encounter two groups of aliens: one group consists of five attractive women, and the other comprises two Norwegian men, all of whom are searching for the "Continuum Transfunctioner" —an extraterrestrial device that Jesse and Chester accidentally acquired the night before.

 The search for both the car and the Transfunctioner leads Jesse and Chester to the local arcade and mini-golf course, Captain Stu's Space-O-Rama.
 Once inside, they encounter Zoltan and his cultists, who give them Wilma and Wanda in exchange for a toy that Jesse and Chester try to pass off as the Transfunctioner.
 Tommy, Christie, and the jocks arrive along with Nelson and his dog, whom they release after Tommy snatches the fake Transfunctioner from Zoltan.
 The two sets of aliens arrive and reveal that the toy is not the Transfunctioner; moments later, Chester finishes solving a Rubik's Cube, which shapeshifts into the real Continuum Transfunctioner.